 Building a process, not a one-time campaign

-The businesses that accumulate the most reviews aren’t the ones that run a review campaign once and then forget about it.
-They’re the ones that have made the review request a non-negotiable step in their job completion process.
+The firms that accumulate the most reviews aren’t the ones that run a review campaign once and then forget about it.
+They’re the ones that have made the review request a non-negotiable step in their workflow.

-That means it’s in the job checklist.
-It’s part of the technician’s sign-off.
-It’s in the invoice template.
-It’s in the follow-up sequence.
-Someone on the team is responsible for tracking the review-per-job ratio each month and noticing when it drops.
+That means it’s tied to the events that already happen: lease signing, tenant placement, maintenance sign-off, the monthly owner statement.
+Someone on the team is responsible for tracking the review rate each month and noticing when it drops.

 A consistent request made at the right moment, every time, will outperform any one-time campaign.